rudderlabs/rudderstack-docs/destinations/crm/variance.md

 # Variance

-The [Variance](https://www.variance.com) Customer Growth Platform hooks into your customer data and makes it easy for anyone to create, access, and manage intent-based signals across all stages of a customer’s journey.
+The [Variance](https://www.variance.com) Customer Growth Platform makes your product, marketing, and sales data operational.
+It makes it very easy for you to create, access, and manage intent-based signals across all stages of your customers' journey.

 ## Getting Started <a id="getting-started"></a>